Typhoon2000 (T2K) NEWS (Friday September 21, 2012):

 6:00 PM PhT (10:00 GMT) Thu 27 September 2012

 View: T2K TC Update Archives (2004-2012)

-Residents and visitors along Bicol Region, Luzon and Taiwan should closely monitor the progress of Jelawat (Lawin).
+Residents and visitors along Extreme Northern Luzon and Eastern Taiwan including Yaeyama-Ishigaki-Okinawa Islands should closely monitor the progress of Jelawat (Lawin).

 Do not use this for life or death decision.
 This advisory is intended for additional information purposes only.
 Kindly refer to your country's official weather agency for local warnings, advisories & bulletins.